-The Spingarn Medal is the NAACP’s highest honor, given annually to a man or woman of African descent and American citizenship for outstanding acheivement.
+The Spingarn Medal is the NAACP highest honor, given annually to an individual of African descent and American citizenship for outstanding acheivement.
 First instituted in 1914 by the late J.E.
 Spingarn–then NAACP Chairman of the Board of Directors– the gold medal to was awarded for the highest or noblest achievement by an American Negro during the preceding year or years.
 Read More or view the complete list of past Spingarn honorees.

-The Thalheimer Award is the NAACP’s top award given to branches and units for outstanding acheivements.
+The Thalheimer Award is the NAACP’s top award given to branches and units for outstanding achievements.
 The honors have been given annually since 1944 from a grant from Dr. Ross Thalheimer, a Johns Hopkins University instructor in philosophy and a University of Washington instructor in philosophy and Sociology.
-He was also President of the Thalheimer Foundation, Inc. Download the applicaiton instructions here.
+He was also President of the Thalheimer Foundation, Inc.

 Montague Cobb Award

 Upon recommendation of the NAACP National Health Committee and approval of the NAACP National Board, the Montague Cobb Health Advocacy award was established to honor individuals and organizations that have made a significant impact in the field of health.
 This award shall be given annually in recognition of the legacy of Dr. W. Montague Cobb, who served as the President of the NAACP from 1976 to 1983.

 Each year at the National Convention, the NAACP Legal Department honors attorneys who have gone above and beyond the call of duty on behalf of the Association and its civil rights agenda.
 This award is given to attorneys for their generous contribution of legal expertise to the NAACP on a pro bono basis.
 The honorees are typically nominated by an NAACP Unit or by the NAACP Legal, where the attorney has assisted the NAACP on a National Level.

 Juanita Jackson Mitchell Award for Legal Activism